Rrregine/booksystem-fe/README.md

 # Getting Started with Create React App
 # Please clone my other repository called "booksystem-be"!
-Run both frontend and backend to have access of the whole project!
+Run both frontend and backend to have access to the whole project!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).